Vertrieb

 • Website analytics provide insight into how prospects engage with your website.
 This can help you personalize future conversations.

-You can use these marketing integrations to improve your company's sales prospecting efforts.
+You can use these marketing integrations as sales prospecting tools.
 The key is to choose integrations that align with your marketing team's specific goals and needs, allowing for the best and most efficient data sharing, automation, and targeted outreach.

 What are marketing’s prospecting efforts?

-Marketing has a number of prospecting strategies that intend to capture the attention of potential customers.
+Marketing has a number of sales prospecting strategies that are intended to capture the attention of potential customers.
 These strategies include:

 • Content marketing